-December 20, 2018 (BOSTON) – Conservation Law Foundation (CLF) has filed petitions with state agencies across New England to push regulators to adopt new drinking water standards that protect the public from the dangers of Per- and Polyfluoroalkyl Substances (PFAS).
+February 7, 2019 (BOSTON) – Conservation Law Foundation (CLF) has filed petitions with agencies in every New England state to push regulators to adopt new drinking water standards that protect the public from the dangers of Per- and Polyfluoroalkyl Substances (PFAS).
 Without a new standard, public water systems in each state are not required to regularly monitor for PFAS or to treat water with unsafe levels of these toxic chemicals.

 “PFAS contamination is endangering public health across New England,” said Heather Govern, Director of CLF’s clean water program.
 “The chemicals’ health risks have been known for decades, but current drinking water standards fail to protect us from the threat of serious illness.
 With the EPA dragging its feet, our state agencies are obligated to set limits that safeguard our drinking water.”